cicyfan/cs-gy-6613-spring-2020/content/docs/lectures/rnn/_index.md

 where $\bm w = \\{ \bm W, \bm U, \bm V, \bm b, \bm c \\}$.

+#### Back-Propagation Through Time (BPTT)
+Lets now see how the backward propagation would work.

 ![rnn-BPTT](images/rnn-BPTT.png#center)

+Backpropagation is similar to that of feed-forward (FF) networks simply because the unrolled architecture resembles a FF one.
+But there is an important difference and we explain this using the above computational graph for the unrolled recurrence $t$.
+During computation of the variable $\bm h_t$ we use the value of the variable $\bm h_{t-1}$ calculated in the previous recurrence.
+So when we apply the chain rule in the backward phase of BP, for all nodes that involve the such variables with recurrent dependencies, we cant ignore this fact and the end result is that _non local_ gradients from previous steps appear.
+This is effectively why we say that simple RNNs feature _memory_.
+This is in contrast to the FF network case where during BP only local to each gate gradients where involved.

-Backpropagation is _almost_ the same as in the case of feed-forward (FF) networks simply because the unrolled architecture resembles a FF one.
-But there is an important difference.
-In the FF case we are backpropagating between different layers, different weight tensors.
+local gradients In the FF case we are backpropagating between different layers, different weight tensors.
 Here we are backpropagating between different instances of the same layer aka of the same (shared across instances) weight tensors ($\bm W$, $\bm V$, etc.) .
 What distinguishes each instance is the input $\bm x_t$, the label $y_t$.
 So in contrast to the FF case, the backpropagation must happen across multiple paths: each path originates from each of the $\tau$ total losses $L_t$ and is destined to the very initial layer $t=0$.
 At that point the weights are updated based on the weight changes instructed by all such backpropagating paths.
 The Deep Learning book section 10.2.2 provides the equations - please note that you may be asked to describe the intuition behind computational graphs for RNNs.

 ### Vanishing Gradients from long term dependencies
 Please go through 8.2.5 and 10.7 of the Deep Learning book.